How to Become a Barrister

 - Provide tips and advice throughout, in order to help you on your pursuit to becoming a barrister.

 BONUS – 30-DAYS FREE APTITUDE ONLINE TESTING SUITE ACCESS.
-As an additional bonus, you will receive 30-days FREE ACCESS to our professional online testing suite which will equip you with sample tests that will help you prepare fully for Aptitude tests and your LNAT!
-After your 30-days free trial ends the service is automatically charged at a mere £4.95 plus vat per month with no minimum term.
+As an additional bonus, you will receive 30-days FREE ACCESS to our professional online testing suite which will equip you with sample tests that will help you prepare fully for aptitude tests!
+After your 30-days free trial ends the service is automatically charged at a mere £5.95 plus vat per month with no minimum term.
 You can cancel at any time.
 See our terms and conditions for more details.